TyF1ghter/nixos/README.md

 ## Overview

-This is a fully declarative NixOS configuration designed for the **Dell XPS 15 9520** with NVIDIA hybrid graphics.
-It features a modern Hyprland desktop environment, comprehensive gaming support, and a modular architecture that makes it easy to adapt to other systems.
+This is a fully declarative NixOS configuration featuring a modern Hyprland desktop environment, comprehensive gaming support, and a modular architecture that makes it easy to adapt to different systems.

 **Key Technologies:**
 - **Nix Flakes** - Reproducible builds and dependency management
 - **Home Manager** - Declarative dotfiles and user configuration
 - **Hyprland** - Tiling Wayland compositor
 - **Stylix** - System-wide theming (Tokyo Night Storm)
-- **NVIDIA PRIME** - Hybrid graphics with gaming specialization
+- **NVIDIA PRIME** - Hybrid graphics with gaming specialization (optional)

 ## Features